Irritant diaper dermatitis: Diaper type

-Some sources claim that diaper rash is more common with cloth diapers.
-Others claim the material of the diaper is relevant insofar as it can wick and keep moisture away from the baby's skin, and preventing secondary Candida infection.
-However, there may not be enough data from good-quality, randomized controlled trials to support or refute disposable diaper use thus far.
-Furthermore, the effect of non-biodegradable diapers on the environment is a concerning matter for public policy.

-Creams, ointments
+A number of studies suggest that disposable diapers are superior to cloth diapers in the prevention of diaper rash.
+However, a 2006 Cochrane Review determined these studies were of poor quality and therefore there was not enough evidence to support the use of disposable over cloth diapers to prevent rash.
+The NHS advises that nappies be both breathable and absorbent.

+Over the counter creams and ointments

+Petroleum jelly or other diaper creams can be used to provide a barrier between moisture and the skin.

 Another approach is to block moisture from reaching the skin, and commonly recommended remedies using this approach include oil-based protectants or barrier cream, various over-the-counter "diaper creams", petroleum jelly, dimethicone and other oils.
 Such sealants sometimes accomplish the opposite if the skin is not thoroughly dry, in which case they serve to seal the moisture inside the skin rather than outside.

 Zinc oxide-based ointments such as zinc and castor oil cream, Sudocrem or Pinxav can be effective treatments, especially in prevention, because they have both a drying and an astringent effect on the skin, being mildly antiseptic without causing irritation.

 A 2005 meta-analysis found no evidence to support the use of topical vitamin A to treat the condition.

 Dangers of using powders

-Various moisture-absorbing powders, such as talcum or starch, reduce moisture but may introduce other complications.
-Airborne powders of any sort can irritate lung tissue, and powders made from starchy plants (corn, arrowroot) provide food for fungi and are not recommended by the American Academy of Dermatology.
+Historically, various moisture-absorbing powders, such as talcum or starch were commonly used to reduce moisture, but may introduce other complications.
+Airborne powders of any sort can irritate the lungs and cause lung disease.
+If mined incorrectly, talc can contain asbestos.
+Both the American Academy of Pediatrics and the NHS recommend against using baby powders for nappy rash.

-Antifungals
+Prescription medications

-In persistent or especially bad rashes, an antifungal cream often has to be used.
-In cases that the rash is more of an irritation, a mild topical corticosteroid preparation, e.g. hydrocortisone cream, is used.
-As it is often difficult to tell a fungal infection apart from a mere skin irritation, many physicians prefer a corticosteroid-and-antifungal combination cream such as hydrocortisone/miconazole.
+In some cases, the rash is caused by yeast, in which case an antifungal cream can be used.
+In cases where the rash is severe or persistent, a topical corticosteroid preparation, e.g. hydrocortisone cream, is used.
+In some cases, antibiotic ointments may be used if bacterial infection is suspected.